renwei98/Farmbot-Techlauncher/README.md

 <br />
 <h2><a name = "Title4"> 4.
 Current Progress </a></h2>

-Current Progress: Completed discovery, designing first implementation
+Current Progress: Able to send simple commands to the farmbot using program and see response

 **Milestones:**